14 Apr Top 3 Home Improvement Tax Deductions(Last Updated On: July 26, 2018)

 We are certified contractors with Eversource and UI.
 We provide homeowners with the necessary documentation for processing all available rebates.

 Many people work from home and many people have a home office.
 The home office tax deduction is a great way to depreciate the home improvement cost for people with a home business.

-To qualify for the home office deduction, homeowners must have a legitimate business that uses an exclusive portion of the house for regular business use.
+To qualify for the home office deduction, homeowners need a legitimate business.
+Plus, homeowners must usesan exclusive portion of the house for regular business use.

-For people that qualify, 100% of the cost home office improvements can be deducted as a business expense.
-For example, if you use a bedroom in your home as a home office and pay a carpenter to install built-in bookshelves, the you may depreciate the entire cost of the project.
+For people that qualify, 100% of the cost home office improvements remain deductible as a business expense.
+For example, homeowners that use a bedroom as a home office and pay a carpenter for work rely on depreciation for the entire cost of the project.

-However, for any improvements that benefit the entire home, then the corresponding deduction must be made pro rata.
-For example, if you use 20% of your home as an office, you may depreciate 20% of the cost to upgrade your home heating and air conditioning system.
+However, for any improvements that benefit the entire home, then the corresponding deduction requires a pro rata allocation.
+For example, homeowners using 20% of your home as an office typically depreciate 20% of the upgrade cost for their HVAC system.

-Another provision that is related is anyone that rents a portion of their home.
-The tax deduction allows homeowners to depreciate any home improvement expense as a rental expense, which is deducted from the rental income.
+Another related provision applicable for those that rent a portion of their home.
+Homeowners depreciate home improvement expenses as a rental expense, which reduces reportable rental income.

-Similar to the home office deduction, any improvements that benefit the entire house must be depreciated based on the percentage of rental space.
+Just like the home office deduction, improvements benefiting the entire house require depreciation based on the percentage of rental space.